Skip to main content

 Make the next action feel like the next sentence.

 The CTA should not interrupt the story.
-It should finish it: check the page, get the diagnostic, read the proof, or compare the decision.
+It should finish it: check the page, get the marketing system build, assess the proof, or compare the decision.

 Use this before rewriting the page.